lucasktlee/posts/drafts/spa-covenants.md

 * Incurring capital expenditures above a specified threshold
 * Entering into, amending, or terminating any material contract (as defined in the acquisition agreement)

 As one can imagine, the conduct of business pre-closing covenant will be heavily negotiated between the purchaser(s), the seller(s), and the target company’s management.
 The purchaser(s) will seek to impose strict limits on the ability of the seller(s) to extract value from the target company between signing and closing, most commonly by repurchasing shares, paying a dividend, or repaying any outstanding shareholder loans.
 The purchaser(s) will also seek to prevent the seller(s) and the target company’s management from taking actions that materially change the assets and business of the target company, for example selling assets or operating businesses, incurring debt, making capital expenditures, or altering any material contracts or business relationships.
-Finally, the purchaser(s) will also wish to ensure that the target company’s management does not take the opportunity to extract value from the target by declaring any extraordinary bonuses,
+Finally, the purchaser(s) will also wish to ensure that the target company’s management does not take the opportunity to extract value from the target by declaring any extraordinary bonuses, pay increases, and other cash or non-cash compensation.

+For the seller(s) and the target company’s management, the goal will be to ensure that they can run the business of the target company with the least disruptions.

 ## Assistance with Debt Financing

+One of the most important pre-closing covenants that the purchaser(s) will require is a covenant to assist with the purchaser(s)’ efforts to secure debt financing for the transaction.<sup><a href="#fn04" id="fref04">4</a></sup>

+> During the period from the date of this Agreement to the earlier of the
+> Closing and the termination of this Agreement in accordance with its terms,
+> Seller and the Company shall use

 ## Exclusivity